Compactness in Constructive Mathematics via Affine Logic: Topology

-\textbf{O1} says that $\O$ is a 'subset' in the meaning of \citet{shulman2022affine}. \textbf{O2} corresponds to the condition that any union of open subsets is open.
-See Remark~\ref{remark:union_of_open_subsets}. \textbf{O3} is the same as in the classical definition and \textbf{I4} corresponds to the condition that any intersection of two open sets is open.
+\textbf{O1} says that $\O$ is a 'subset' in the sense of \cite{shulman2022affine}. \textbf{O2} corresponds to the condition that any union of open subsets is open.
+See Remark~\ref{remark:union_of_open_subsets}. \textbf{O3} is the same as in the classical definition and \textbf{O4} corresponds to the condition that any intersection of two open sets is open.

 \begin{proposition} Moore interior operators correspond one-to-one to Moore collections of open subsets, and interior operators correspond one-to-one to collections of open subsets. \end{proposition} \begin{proof} From a Moore interior operator $\inte$, we can define $\O$ as